-The Library will provide books for the actual and potential reader in a wide range of reading levels and a large variety of interests.
+The selection criteria for materials for patrons under the age of 19 will follow the same process as Adult materials while ensuring age appropriate selections.
+The Library will provide books for the actual and potential reader in a wide range of reading levels and Policy adopted by the Board of Trustees on May 14, 2024, rev. December 5, 2024

+Athens-Limestone County Public Library 603 S Jefferson Street | Athens, AL 35611 | 256.232.1233 a large variety of interests.
 The Library considers readability, popular appeal, and quality of writing.